RapidField/solid-instruments/.github/ISSUE_TEMPLATE/DEFECT_REPORT.md

 ## Additional information

-> :pencil2: **MODIFY OR REMOVE.** Place any other information that might be relevant within this section, or remove it.
+> **:pencil2: MODIFY OR :wastebasket: REMOVE.** Place any other information that might be relevant within this section, or remove it.
+Delete this line.

-Replace this with additional information.
+Replace this with additional information, hyperlinks and/or media.

 ## Revision control plan

-> :no_entry: **LEAVE UNMODIFIED.** This section will be completed by the project maintainers after the issue is accepted.
+> **:no_entry: LEAVE UNMODIFIED.** This section will be completed by the project maintainers after the issue is accepted.

-**Solid Instruments** uses the [**RapidField Revision Control Workflow**](https://github.com/RapidField/solid-instruments/blob/master/CONTRIBUTING.md#revision-control-strategy).
+**Solid Instruments** uses the [**RapidField Revision Control Workflow**](https://github.com/RapidField/solid-instruments/blob/master/CONTRIBUTING.md#arrows_clockwise-revision-control-workflow).
 Individual contributors should follow the branching plan below when working on this issue.

 - :yellow_circle:`master` is the pull request target for
   - :purple_circle:`release/v0.0.0`, which is the pull request target for
-- :red_circle:`defect/00000-xxxxx`, which is the pull request target for contributing user branches, which should be named using the pattern
+    - :red_circle:`defect/00000-xxxxx`, which is the pull request target for [user branches](https://github.com/RapidField/solid-instruments/blob/master/CONTRIBUTING.md#brown_circle-user-branches):
       - :brown_circle:`user/{username}/00000-xxxxx`